TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/Git e GitHub: compartilhando e colaborando em projetos/README.md

 # The principals

-1. Main commands between Git and Github versioning;
+1.Main commands between Git and Github versioning;

 2.How you should describe it.